Bravo-Luis/FTL-SITE/store/README.md

 - [x] Users can click the '+' button on a product cart to increment that product in the shopping cart.
 - [x] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
 - [x] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
-- [ ] Your choice!
-(Replace this bullet explaining what you implemented.
-Example: Users can leave ratings for products they have purchased.)
+- [x] Users can access product detail page through the shopping list by clicking on the item name

 ## *Week 3* Application Features